 How to Lose your Domain Name

 Your domain name is an important business asset.
-The $$$ value of that asset is dependent on many factors, including the popularity of your site.
-But to lose your domain name is not only a financial loss of a business asset, but a loss in that the new owners can do whatever they want with it.
+The $$$ value of that asset on a ledger is dependent on many factors, including the popularity of your site.
+When you lose your domain name it’s not only a financial loss of a business asset, but a loss of branding.
+Even worse is that the new owners can do whatever they want with it.
 They can attach it to a porn site.
 They can attach it to an ad site.
 They can sell it to a competitor.
-Four to six times a year, I am called to help someone who has lost or can’t access their domain name.
-Here is how it happens:
+Here are some examples of how it happens:

 The Site owner doesn’t know what a domain name is

 Some years ago, I spoke to a local restaurant owner who told me he had lost his website.
 A website isn’t like your car keys, you can’t misplace it.
 The real problem was that he didn’t understand what it means to have a website and how a website works.
 The person who built his website had bartered for meals.
 She had showed them the website, and they assumed it was theirs without learning what that meant.
 When I checked out the address to the site, I found out that he didn’t have a domain name.
 The address was tagged onto something else in some sort of free web system.
 That means that he didn’t own a website.

 His situation was loosely like having a WordPress.com website.
 If you have a WordPress.com website, your address is yourname.wordpress.com.
 You don’t own it.
 You have just used a free system that allows you to have a website under their name.
 So, the first way to lose a website is not to have a domain name, registered with you as the owner.

 The site owner doesn’t pay the bill to renew